WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   6. verb(DATED·INFORMAL): fail (an examination). （过时·非正式）考试失败。

   7. phrase: plow through - to finish doing something that takes a longtime and is difficult or boring. 完成需要很长时间且困难或无聊的事情。

+- poach

+  1. verb: illegally hunt or catch (game or fish) on land that is not one's own or in contravention of official protection.

+     _"20 tigers are thought to have been poached from national parks"_

+     - take or acquire in an unfair or clandestine way.

+       _"employers risk having their newly trained workers poached by other companies"_

+     - (in ball games) take a shot that a partner or teammate would have expected to take.

+       _"in doubles, you're poaching when you advance into your partner's territory"_

+  2. verb: (of an animal) trample or cut up (turf) with its hoofs.

+     _"zero-grazing saves the fields from poaching"_

+     - (of land) become sodden by being trampled.

+       _"if the ground is liable to poach the cows come inside"_

+  3. phrase: poach on someone's territory — encroach on someone else's rights.

+     _"I'm not interested in poaching on your territory"_

+  4. verb: cook (an egg) without its shell in or over boiling water.

+     _"a breakfast of poached egg and grilled bacon"_

+     - cook by simmering in a small amount of liquid.

+       _"poach the salmon in the white wine"_

 - poke